yhuang-15/AdvancedDataArchitecture_G9/Orchestration/README.md

 git clone https://github.com/yhuang-15/AdvancedDataArchitecture_G9.git
 ```

-To test the workflow, one has to:
+To test the workflow, one has to: <br />
-    1. deploy the workflow on some workflow engine (e.g., Google Workflow)
+    1. deploy the workflow on some workflow engine (e.g., Google Workflow) <br />
-    2. deploy all the services that would be called by the workflow
+    2. deploy all the services that would be called by the workflow <br />

 ## Introduction